Wahaj-Ali/hello-rails-react/README.md

 # Hello Rails-React <a name="about-project"></a>

-**Hello world** is the eductional project to connect with Ruby on Rails and React.
+**Hello Rails-Reac** is the eductional project to connect with Ruby on Rails and React.
 In this exercise I have connected previous knowledge with new knowledge as I get a chance to use Webpack with jsbundling-rails gem.

 ## 🛠 Built With <a name="built-with"></a>